• Skip to main content

 • Ensure district staff are trained on and administer an approved universal screener.

-• Provide data literacy support to ensure data analysis informs instruction and interventions.
+• Provide data literacy supports to ensure data analysis informs instruction and interventions.

 • Support inclusion of summary data in Local Literacy Plan submissions due annually on June 15th.